Reverse Cable Fly: Muscles Worked, How To Do and Form

 Is it necessary to use heavy weights for the reverse cable fly?

-It is not necessary to use heavy weights, focus on using a weight that allows you to perform the exercise with controlled and correct technique.
+It is not necessary to use heavy weights; focus on using a weight that allows you to perform the exercise with the correct technique and control.

 The weight used for the reverse cable fly should be challenging enough to fatigue the muscles within the desired repetition range, while maintaining proper form.